7 personal loan mistakes that could cost you money

 - Shopping around for the best offer will help you to ensure you get the best rate and the lowest fees.

-- Consider your credit score when applying for a loan to avoid surprises, high interest rates or declines.
+- Consider your credit score when applying for a loan to avoid surprises, high interest rates or loan denials.

-- Make all payments on time to avoid late fees and hits to your credit.
+- Make all payments on time to avoid late fees and damage to your credit.

 1. Taking out a longer or larger loan than necessary